Do I need a visa?

 Our OISC-accredited immigration lawyers will assess your personal circumstances, tailoring all advice and guidance to your specific needs.

-Tier 2 Visas are for those who have been offered a skilled job by a UK-based employer.
+Skilled Worker visas are for those who have been offered a skilled job by a UK-based employer.
 It is aimed towards skilled workers who wish to work and reside in the UK on a long-term basis.

 - They are able to financially support themselves throughout their studies, in addition to paying their tuition fees in full